 You expect (and often rely) on a regular invoice being the same every month.
 Bill shock happens when that regular invoice is significantly higher.
 An example of this might be a phone bill that is usually between $100 to 150 per month, and suddenly jumps to $600 one month.

-A group, typically made up of the owners from a block of flats or apartments, that oversees the shared spaces in the building, and also the running of the building, including maintenance and compliance.
-The regular body corporate fee paid by the owners of the apartments funds this service.
+A group, typically made up of the owners of units in a block of flats or apartments, that oversees the shared spaces in the building, and also the running of the building, including maintenance and compliance.
+The regular body corporate fee paid by the owners of the units fund this service.

 A report, either written or verbal, from a builder who has inspected the home.
 This report is not usually required by a bank unless a problem has been identified in the Sale and Purchase Agreement.

 This is a certificate that is part of the Land Information Memorandum (LIM) report; it shows that the home complies with the Building Act.